 The phrase "follow your passion" implies that our passion is something waiting to be uncovered deep within each of us, as if it’s something we’ve had since birth.
 That couldn’t be further from the truth.
 Passions develop over time, and sometimes we discover them outside ourselves.
 For example, have you ever taken a class you didn’t want to but ended up finding it to be fascinating?
 Or have you ever had to work on something new that you were dreading but then found you were actually very good at it and really enjoyed it?

 2 - Just because we’re passionate about doing something, doesn’t mean we would like the day-to-day of doing it for a living.
 Your passion isn’t going to lead to career happiness if you hate how you’re actually spending your time or how it impacts your personal life.
-For instance, our co-founder Elissa loves to cook and tried working in a restaurant for that very reason.
-But…she hated it.
-Long hours on her feet and providing meals for other people while not spending time with her own family wasn’t a good fit for her.
+For instance, I love to cook and tried working in a restaurant; but long hours on my feet, providing meals for other people while not spending time with her own family wasn’t a good fit for me.

 Your passion may not be a financially sustainable career path.
 Many people we know love to read, but no one gets paid to read what they like unless they also write reports or reviews, which is a completely different activity.